zjuan4101/superhuman-api/README.md

 Access the API endpoints using your favorite HTTP client or tools like curl or Postman.
 You'll use localhost:3000/users or localhost:3000/superhumans

+Before creating superhumans, make sure you have registered a user and logged in to obtain the authentication token.

+1. Register a new user:
+Send a POST request to /users with the user details (username, password, firstName, lastName).
+2. Log in:
+Send a POST request to /users/login with the username and password to obtain the authentication token.
+3. Use the obtained token in the Authorization header for creating superhumans:
+Add Authorization: Bearer <token> to the headers of your request to /superhumans endpoint.

 ## API Endpoints
 ### Superhuman API
 - POST /superhumans: Create a new superhuman.